ebolotin6/ebolotin6.github.io/projects.md

 ---

 #### <a href="https://github.com/ebolotin6/DS775/blob/master/project_3/Project_3_Report.ipynb" target="_blank"><strong>Simulation and Decision Analysis</strong></a> (Fall 2019)
-* **Description**: The objective of this project is to perform simulation and decision analysis to determine the best decision (among a set of alternatives) for a given business scenario.
+* **Description**: The objective of this project is to perform simulation and decision analysis to determine the business decision for a given scenario.
 * **Packages/languages**: Python and ORtools (Google library)

 #### <a href="https://github.com/ebolotin6/DS775/blob/master/project_2/Project_02_Homework/Project_2_Report.ipynb" target="_blank"><strong>Hyperparameter tuning with Scikit</strong></a> (Fall 2019)